 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Uses a variety Applies techniques Uses a variety of clinical Expanded intervention skill of skills to achieve specific from at least one skills, and is beginning to set; Emerging ability to link systemic goals; consistently systemic therapy connect them to a clear skills to overall systemic attuned to client's unique approach. overall focus or systemic approach; recognizes social location rationale. larger context issues and applies appropriate interventions.
+Uses a variety Applies techniques from at least one systemic therapy approach.
+Uses a variety of clinical skills, and is beginning to connect them to a clear overall focus or systemic rationale.
+Expanded intervention skill set; Emerging ability to link skills to overall systemic approach; recognizes larger context issues and applies of skills to achieve specific systemic goals; consistently attuned to client's unique social location appropriate interventions.